-Sinfest has a tendancy to focus excessively on feminism since 2011, resulting in a very Broken Base.
+Sinfest has had a tendancy to focus excessively on feminism since 2011, resulting in a very Broken Base.

 Pastel Defender Heliotrope was rather unsubtle to readers with ideas of the oppression of women and sexual identities and evils of religion.
 To make sure ALL the bases were covered, JDR reveals in the ending that the entire thing was started because some robots wanted to ask permission to do we're-not-sure-what but no one was around to ask.
 Just to make sure that she's striking out against anti-piracy legislation in the most Anvilicious way possible.

 Tim Buckley's self insert into thisCtrl+Alt+Del strip, where he rants at Jack Thompson.
 Also contains the irony that Tim is threatening Jack Thompson for saying that gamers are violent and that his video game obsessed main character performs acts of extreme violence on a regular basis (not to mention that his little spiel ends with the phrase "don't fuck with us").